Attention Struggles & ADHD Help

 Our ADHD Experience

-While we don’t diagnose or treat ADHD, our programs have improved the cognitive performance of clients with many diagnoses, including ADHD.
+While we don’t diagnose ADHD, our programs have improved the cognitive performance of clients with many diagnoses, including ADHD.
 In fact, more clients come to us diagnosed with ADHD than any other condition, so we have a lot of experience with this struggle.
 Just watch how one-on-one brain training helped Wesley breakthrough ADHD and academic struggles and get into his top college.

 Over a nine-year period, 6,466 children and adults came to LearningRx